Thursday, August 25, 2011

 Scalability on multi-core servers

 For every node.js application (e.g. hello.js above), iisnode module can create many node.exe process and load balance traffic between them.
+The nodeProcessCountPerApplication setting controls the number of node.exe processes that will be created for each node.js application.
 Each node.exe process can accommodate a configurable number of concurrent requests (maxConcurrentRequestsPerProcess setting).
-If all existing processes serving a particular application have reached this quota, iisnode will create a new node.exe process for that application, up to a configurable number of processes per application (maxProcessCountPerApplication setting).
-In addition, when the overall concurrent active request quota has been reached for an application (maxConcurrentRequestsPerProcess * maxProcessCountPerApplication), new incoming requests are temporarily queued up in a pending request queue of configurable size (maxPendingRequestsPerApplication setting), where they wait to be dispatched to one of the node.exe processes as soon as they finish processing a currently active request.
-Only once this queue has also reached its limit will iisnode module start rejecting new HTTP requests with a 503 (Server Too Busy) status code.
+When the overall concurrent active request quota has been reached for an application (maxConcurrentRequestsPerProcess * nodeProcessCountPerApplication ), the iisnode module starts rejecting new HTTP requests with a 503 (Server Too Busy) status code.
 Requests are dispatched across multiple node.exe processes serving a node.js application with a round-robin load balancing algorithm.

 Auto-update